HongtaoLI-Econ/HongtaoLI-Econ.github.io/_pages/about.md

 * "[Lockdown Policy Rules with a Hospital Capacity Constraint](https://www.carf.e.u-tokyo.ac.jp/en/research/f620/)" with Taisuke Nakata, Hiroki Sakamoto, and Hiroyuki Uneya (Submitted to Journal of the Japanese and International Economies
 )

-* "Optimal Containment Policy in a Macro-SIR Model with Cautiousness"
+* "Optimal Containment Policy in a Macro-SIR Model with Mask-wearing"

 * "Real-Time Covid-19 Projections in Tokyo: Lessons for Future Pandemics" with Jianing Chu and Taisuke Nakata